Mike Barnes (Karate Kid)

-Michael "Mike" Barnes is a fictional character in the Karate Kid film franchise, serving as the secondary antagonist of the film The Karate Kid Part III (1989), and had a supporting role of the fifth season of the sequel television series Cobra Kai.
+Mike Barnes is a fictional character in the Karate Kid film franchise, serving as the main antagonist (alongside Terry Silver) of the film The Karate Kid Part III (1989), and also in a supporting role of the fifth and sixth seasons of the sequel television series Cobra Kai.
 He is portrayed by Sean Kanan.

 Overview

 Mike Barnes was a national karate champion who had achieved a number of wins during the 1980s, and as such was dubbed "Karate's Bad Boy" because of his vicious nature.
 In 1985, Terry Silver, who is looking to assist his friend and comrade John Kreese in restoring the Cobra Kai dojo, hires Barnes as part of his plan.
-He flies him to his mansion and offers him a part of Cobra Kai if he defeats Daniel LaRusso in the next All Valley Under-18 Karate Championships.
+He flies him to his mansion and offers him a part of Cobra Kai if he defeats Daniel LaRusso (which Mike Barnes bullied) in the next All Valley Under-18 Karate Championships.
 As part of their deal, Barnes harasses Daniel and his mentor, Mr. Miyagi to get them to participate.
 Consequently, after Barnes loses, his unethical conduct results in him being barred from participating in karate for life, ruining his financial future.
 He thus became lost and worked odd jobs for some time, eventually working at a furniture store.
 While moving furniture, his boss took him under his wing.
 Barnes learned that he could use his hands to make things rather than fight, finding a renewed purpose.
 He eventually married the owner's daughter and took over the furniture store after he died.